akehn/News_Scraper/README.md

 ## Inspiration
 I read Medium tech news everyday on my way to work.
 Sometimes instead of waiting for the daily email notification, I want to just glance at what's in the spotlight.
-Now I can with my [Medium Tech News Scraper](https://medium-tech-scraper.herokuapp.com/).
+Now I can with my [News-Scraper](https://ak-mongo-scraper.herokuapp.com/).
 I have a reliable way of getting all my articles both on mobile or desktop in seconds.
 I can even write notes to go along with the specific article.
 If a friend writes a note on the same article, I can see what their thoughts are about it too!

 ## How I built it